Christmas Food; Homemade Mince Pies

 Christmas isn’t Christmas without homemade mince pies.
 Flaky buttery sweet pastry encasing rich mincemeat full to the brim with rich decadent fruits and that lovely sticky sauce.
-If you’re lucky it will also have a little alcohol, brandy for example, mixed in as well.
+If you’re lucky it will also have a little alcohol, brandy, for example, mixed in as well.

 My Grandmother was a tremendous sweet pastry cook.
 He pastry was to die for.
 A quite simple yet gorgeous tasting rough puff pastry recipe.
-A recipe I use from her hand written recipe book dating back to the 1930’s.
+A recipe I use from her handwritten recipe book dating back to the 1930s.

 In our house from about now there at least 1 batch (24) mince pies cooked every week.
 Just like my Gran, I get lots of visitors this time of year popping in for a cup of tea and a mince pie.
-Evening guests are treated to whisky flavoured mince pies and a glass of Baileys.
+Evening guests are treated to whiskey flavoured mince pies and a glass of Baileys.

 It really means Christmas to us!

 I love mince pies.
-To me Christmas is not Christmas without the smell of homemade mince pies baking in the oven.
+To me, Christmas is not Christmas without the smell of homemade mince pies baking in the oven.
 My Grandmother was a fabulous sweet pastry cook and taught me from a young age to make these pies.